Rio6/Istrolid-js-ai/readme.md

 ## How to use
 Call `r26Ai.addAiRule(rule)` to add an ai rule.

-A rule should be an object that has a function `filter`, a class `ai` with a function `run` in it, and a function `build`.

-`filter` check whether this rule should be added to the unit, class `ai` is instantized (new'd) and add to every units that matches the filter.
+Rule is an object, with 3 properties, `filter`, `ai`, and `build`.

+`filter` is a function with the argument `unit`.
+It should return true if your rule should be applied to that unit.

-The `ai` object should have a run method.
-It is called every 30 ticks.
+`ai` is an object with a `run` function.
+The run function is called every 30 ticks.
 In `run`, you can call `order.findThings()` to get your targets and maybe use functions in `movement.*` to get where you want to go, or just use the position of the targets you have to call functions in `order.*`